oci-playground/freebsd-podman-testing/README.md

 Although considered is experimental, it is suitable for testing and evaluation.

 ### Runtime
 Podman uses ocijail under the hood to run the container on FreeBSD (Podman uses crun under Linux), mostly so support for podman and buildah can be developed without hassling people all the time.
-When we start working on an OCI platform specification for FreeBSD, I expect both ocijail and runj runtimes to be usable.
+When we start working on an OCI platform specification for FreeBSD, we expect both ocijail and runj runtimes to be usable.

 ### Storage
-Compared to the linux counterpart, that defaults on overlay, Podman on FreeBSD is using the zfs and vfs storage drivers.
+Compared to the linux counterpart, that defaults on overlayfs, Podman on FreeBSD is using the zfs and vfs storage drivers.
 ZFS is strongly recommended since its use of snapshots and clones makes it more efficient than vfs.

 ### Networking
 Podman supports docker-style networking using a port of some [CNI network plugins](https://github.com/containernetworking/plugins).